I did MDMA therapy. It was a deeply profound and life-changing experience.

 I’m not trying to convince you to do MDMA therapy, but I won’t pretend to be objective.
 I do have a viewpoint:

-MDMA therapy fundamentally changed my life, I think it could be impactful for many people, and I believe it will become a part of the future of therapy.
+MDMA therapy fundamentally changed my life, I think it could be impactful for many people, and I believe it will become a major part of the future of therapy.

 Before you go any farther, know this: